Navigating Oxycodone: Watch Out for Them Side Effects, Y'all

 b.
 Allergic Reactions:

-If you’re taking this prescription and start noticing something unusual—like a skin breakout, swelling, dizziness, or even difficulty catching your breath—it’s important not to brush it off.
-Even what seems like a small issue can sometimes turn into something more concerning.
-Don’t wait it out or assume it’ll pass on its own.
-Get in touch with a doctor right away so they can figure out what’s going on and guide you on the safest next steps.
+If you’re taking this and start noticing anything unusual—like a skin breakout, swelling, dizziness, or trouble getting enough air—it’s important not to shrug it off.
+What looks minor at first can sometimes turn into something more serious.
+Don’t wait around or assume it’ll clear up on its own.
+Reach out to a doctor right away so they can sort out what’s happening and point you toward safest next steps.

 c.
 Messin’ with Hormones: